Helium-Labs/ArgonAuth/Documentation/Webauthn gated Account Access DD.md

 - Fee pooling costing > 3 x MinTXFee.
 To cover itself, the lsig initiating owner call, and the inner txn itself.
 Ideally have all purchase type TX cover its fee, pushed back onto the user.
 Fees are not reclaimable.
 - By creating the frictionless escrow wallet on behalf of the LSIG for a total of 0.1A to create the contract.
 Then through fee pooling, you can interact with the dApp from the LSIG with no balance (since AVM 7).
+- Therefore a total MBR of 0.1A.
+Fee per call of > 3 x MinTXFee.

 Sources:
 - https://developer.algorand.org/docs/get-details/transactions/?from_query=fee%20pool#pooled-transaction-fees